PrimeIntellect-ai/protocol/README.md

 > **Status**: Planned
 - Allow miner to register on-chain with encrypted IP and capabilities

+### 📅 Milestone 4: On-Chain Validator and Master Integration
+> **Status**: Planned
+- Allow validator to validate the miner's registration
+- Integrate Master node to listen for accepted miners and send tasks to them

 ## System architecture (WIP)
 The following system architecture still misses crucial components (e.g. terminations) and is simplified for the MVP / intellect-2 run.